pulumi/docs/reference/pkg/nodejs/@pulumi/aws/autoscaling/index.md

 <pre class="highlight"><span class='kd'></span>waitForElbCapacity?: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number'>number</a></span>&gt;;</pre>

-Setting this will cause Terraform to wait for exactly this number of healthy instances in all attached load balancers on both create and update operations.
+Setting this will cause Terraform to wait for exactly this number of healthy instances from this autoscaling group in all attached load balancers on both create and update operations.
 (Takes precedence over `min_elb_capacity` behavior.)
 (See also Waiting for Capacity below.)

 </div>